 Reality television is, well, a reality.
-If you visit Wikipedia’s Makeover Reality Series page, there are 39 entries.
-While not a fan of most reality shows, I appreciate those that focus on how we can transform ourselves, even if I don’t agree with all the actual ideas shared.
-If you’re like me, when you watch an episode of What not to Wear, you get inspired to get rid of the stuff in your own closet that may have been described as unflattering.
-But do we really need a television show to change our shirt?
+While not a fan of most reality shows, I do appreciate those that focus on how we can transform ourselves, even if I don’t agree with all the ideas shared.
+If you’re like me, when you watch an episode of a fashion related show, you may get inspired to get rid of something in your own closet that may have been described as unflattering in that show.
+Do we really need a television show to change our shirt?
 Or to start exercising?
 Or eat a new snack?
+Maybe.
+We sure love getting inspiration from somewhere.
+And that’s a good thing.

-When we decide do something different, it not only impacts us, it impacts the people in our lives, too.
+When we decide do something different, it impacts us and it can impact others, too.

 If you are in a relationship with someone and you love sitting on the couch watching movies, and all of a sudden one of you wants to train for a marathon, how you spend your time shifts.